Support At Home 2025

 Independence - Social Support and Community Engagement - Social Support Individual

 CHSP participants will be charged a contribution fee of $5.
 The Commonwealth contribution to the cost of minor home and yard maintenance is capped at $1,000 per financial year and applies per eligible participant.
-Any cost of this cap must be paid by the participant privately.
+Any cost exceeding this cap must be paid by the participant privately.

 Home Assist Secure is a home maintenance service available to older people or persons living with a disability, who are low-income earners and own their own home.
 To be eligible for HAS, participants may not be able to access any other government funding for this service ie CHSP and Support at Home participants are not eligible for Home Assist Secure.
 Additionally, Home Assist Secure does not undertake maintenance or repairs considered to be the responsibility of a landlord.
 Funding of $550 is available to eligible persons per financial year.